jshivak-public/Sign-Quest-Demo-1/README.md

-ASL ABC Recognition Pipeline for Sign Quest

-This project implement a full end-to-end American Sign Language (ASL) alphabet recognition pipeline developed for the Sign Quest startup.
-It combines real-time hand tracking, classical machine learning, and webcam-based inference to recognize ASL letters in a lightweight and explainable way.

-The system is designed to support Sign Quest’s educational tools by enabling real-time gesture recognition that can later be integrated into games, learning platforms, and interactive demos.

-Data Collection

-Uses MediaPipe Hands to extract 21 hand landmarks per frame.

-Each frame is converted into a 63-dimensional feature vector (x, y, z for each landmark).

-Supports both:

-Webcam-based data collection with optional key labeling

-Pre-recorded video input with automatic class labeling

-All collected samples are stored in a CSV file (asl_abc_data.csv) to keep the dataset transparent and easy to audit.

-Model Training

-Trains a Logistic Regression classifier using scikit-learn.

-Training pipeline includes:

-Feature normalization with StandardScaler

-Class-balanced logistic regression for improved stability

-Automatically splits data into training and test sets and prints a classification report.

-The trained model, class list, and confidence threshold are saved together in a serialized bundle (model.pk1) for consistent inference.

-Real-Time Inference

-Runs live inference from a webcam feed.

-Displays:

-Detected hand landmarks

-Predicted ASL character

-Confidence score for the prediction

-Includes an unknown-class rejection mechanism:

-If the highest prediction probability falls below a configurable threshold, the output is labeled as unknown.

-The threshold can be adjusted at runtime using keyboard input.

-Shows raw and annotated frames side-by-side to help with debugging and demos.

-Key Design Goals

-Real-time performance on consumer hardware

-Explainable, non–black-box ML for demos and education

-Simple data pipeline that supports iteration and expansion

-Easy integration into Sign Quest prototypes and presentations

-Tech Stack

-Python

-OpenCV

-MediaPipe

-NumPy and Pandas

-Scikit-learn

-cvzone

-Notes

-Its designed for single-hand ASL alphabet recognition.

-The pipeline can be extended to additional signs, gestures, or multi-hand inputs as Sign Quest evolves.

-This project serves as a strong baseline system rather than a deep learning solution, prioritizing clarity and control over complexity.
+# ASL ABC Recognition Pipeline for Sign Quest

+This project implement a full end-to-end American Sign Language (ASL) alphabet recognition pipeline developed for Sign Quest, an ASL ed-tech startup focussed on providing DHH families and educators with accesible resources to teach students American Sign Language.

+The system is designed to support Sign Quest’s educational tools by enabling real-time gesture recognition, interactive demos, and rapid prototyping of ASL-based learning experiences.

+## Overview

+The pipeline follows a simple and transparent workflow:

+- Capture hand pose data using a webcam or pre-recorded video
+- Extract 3D hand landmark features using MediaPipe
+- Train a lightweight machine learning classifier on labeled ASL data
+- Run real-time inference with confidence-based unknown rejection

+The focus of this project is clarity and reliability rather than black-box deep learning models, making it suitable for education-focused applications and live demonstrations.

+## Data Collection

+- Uses MediaPipe Hands to extract 21 hand landmarks per frame.
+- Each frame is converted into a 63-dimensional feature vector (x, y, z for each landmark).
+- Only a single hand is tracked at a time to reduce ambiguity.
+- Supports both:
+  - Webcam-based data collection with optional key labeling
+  - Pre-recorded video input with automatic class labeling
+- Samples are appended row-by-row to a CSV dataset.
+- Data is stored in `asl_abc_data.csv` for easy inspection and reuse.

+## Model Training

+- Trains a Logistic Regression classifier using scikit-learn.
+- A preprocessing and model pipeline is used to ensure consistent inference.
+- Training includes:
+  - Feature normalization using `StandardScaler`
+  - Class-balanced logistic regression to handle uneven datasets
+- The dataset is split into training and test sets for evaluation.
+- A classification report is printed after training to measure performance.
+- The trained model, class labels, and configuration settings are saved to `model.pk1`.

+## Real-Time Inference

+- Performs live ASL letter recognition using a webcam feed.
+- Displays:
+  - Detected hand landmarks
+  - Predicted ASL letter
+  - Model confidence score
+- Implements confidence-based unknown detection:
+  - If the highest prediction probability falls below a threshold, the output is labeled as `unknown`.
+  - This helps reject unclear or partially formed signs.
+- The confidence threshold can be adjusted at runtime using keyboard input.
+- Raw and annotated frames are displayed side-by-side to support debugging and demos.

+## Design Decisions

+- Uses classical machine learning instead of deep learning to remain interpretable.
+- Relies on MediaPipe landmarks rather than raw image pixels.
+- Keeps the data pipeline CSV-based to simplify iteration and debugging.
+- Designed for real-time performance on consumer hardware.

+## Tech Stack

+- Python
+- OpenCV
+- MediaPipe
+- NumPy
+- Pandas
+- Scikit-learn
+- cvzone

+## Notes

+- This system is currently designed for single-hand ASL alphabet recognition.
+- Additional signs, gestures, or multi-hand support can be added as Sign Quest expands.
+- The project serves as a baseline recognition system that can be integrated into future Sign Quest products and demos.